JackWink/sodium-jni/README.md

 ## Building

-Run `build-sodiumjni.sh` then compile with gradle/android studio
+Run `build-sodiumjni.sh` then compile with `./gradlew build.

+The AAR packages will be in `app/build/outputs/aar/`, this can be included in an [Android studio project](http://stackoverflow.com/questions/24506648/adding-local-aar-files-to-gradle-build-using-flatdirs-is-not-working?lq=1)